 Electroconvulsive Therapy (ECT) is a type of physical procedure in which convulsive seizures are electrically induced under general anesthesia.
 It is considered one of the safest procedures done under general anesthesia.
 Typically, a series of such treatments done once every few days is used to treat certain psychiatric or medical conditions when several other kinds of treatments have failed or the clinical situation is very urgent and unsafe.

 Conditions Commonly Treated Include, but Are Not Limited To:

 Additionally, ECT treatment has been shown in preliminary studies to occasionally be helpful for certain neurological conditions such as Parkinson's Disorder and status epilepticus, though such treatment at this time is "off-label."

-ECT is rarely the place to begin psychiatric treatment.
-We strongly urge patients to work with their local psychiatrist to treat their illness and, if necessary, arrive at the decision together to consider ECT treatment.
-However, patients may request an outpatient evaluation directly at the ECT clinic.
-ECT clinic evaluations are used to explore the history of symptoms and attempted treatments and to educate patients about the potential benefits and risk of ECT.
-Evaluation at the ECT clinic does not automatically lead to ECT treatment, but may be the starting point for either outpatient or inpatient ECT treatment, if it is deemed appropriate.
+We strongly urge patients to work with their psychiatrist to treat their illness and, if necessary, arrive at the decision together to consider ECT treatment.
+Patients may request an outpatient evaluation directly at the ECT clinic to explore their history of symptoms and attempted treatments.
+Patients will also be educated on the potential benefits and risk of ECT.
+Evaluation at the ECT clinic does not automatically lead to ECT treatment but may be the starting point for either outpatient or inpatient ECT treatment if deemed appropriate.